comp426-2022-spring/a99-vega/docs/session.md

 ```

 ### /submitdata POST
 This endpoint displays a form where users can fill out compliance data.
+You must have a valid session cookie to access this endpoint.

 #### Request cURL
 ```
-curl -v -X POST http://localhost:5000/submitdata
+curl -vL --cookie [sessioncookie] -X POST http://localhost:5000/submitdata
 ```

 #### Response body